So8oS/So8oS/README.md

 - 🌍  I'm Based in the UAE

-- 🖥️  See my portfolio at [https://www.ahmadothman.com/](https://www.ahmadothman.com/)
+- 🖥️  Check my portfolio at [https://www.ahmadothman.com/](https://www.ahmadothman.com/)

 - ✉️  You can contact me at [Ahmadothman033@gmail.com.](mailto:Ahmadothman033@gmail.com.)

-- 🔭 I’m currently working on [Foodie](https://github.com/So8oS/foodie)

 - ⚡ Fun fact: I am a superhero